 The recipe is based on my Mom’s Rhubarb Coffee Cake which we adore.
 It was a favorite growing up and we now make it gluten-free using GF Jules Flour (affiliate link) and every bite is as good as I remember… maybe even better.

-This is essentially that recipe adapted for Fall with apples!
+This is essentially that recipe adapted for Fall (and the rest of the year!) with apples!

 So if you’re loving apple season as much as we are or maybe even went apple picking and are overloaded with apples, I can’t recommend this enough!